rossng/COMS22201-whilst-compiler/README.md

 The original CAMLE is a skeleton compiler built on ANTLRv3, and is located in the `uk.ac.bris.cs.camle` package.
 It contains an incomplete implementation of a language which I'll call *Whilst*. *Whilst* is based on the *While* language from *Principles of Program Analysis* (Nielson, Nielson and Hankin).

-I have re-implemented the compiler with ANTLR4 in the `eu.rossng.camle` package.
+I have used ANTLR4 and Kotlin to re-implement the compiler.
+This is in the `eu.rossng.camle` package.
 The aims of my implementation were to:

 * Minimise complexity (e.g. embedded Java in the ANTLR grammar, functions with side effects)
 * Represent the IR tree in a typesafe manner, using classes to represent different kinds of nodes and dispatching methods based on those types (rather than switching on `instanceof` or tokens)
 * Use a 'functional' style for as much of the code as possible
     * It turns out that this is very difficult with ANTLR, which does not allow you to inject custom dependencies into your visitor methods (all you get it the `WhilstParser.<Something>Context` object)
+    * It has become clear that doing this properly requires a language with proper ADTs and pattern matching
+    * Because Java/Kotlin don't have these (or the right kind of dynamic dispatch), it's difficult even when you control the implementation of the tree
+        * ANTLR uses the Visitor pattern (i.e. double-dispatch) to get around this
+        * My IR tree implementation takes inspiration from [this article](https://apocalisp.wordpress.com/2009/08/21/structural-pattern-matching-in-java/) about emulating ADTs in Java.
+I've updated this approach by using lambdas to make it more terse.
+            * But it's not ideal - keeping the interface implementation up to date is fiddly
 * Learn [Kotlin](https://kotlinlang.org/) by using it for all the compiler code
     * It's really good!